Sharky83/shopTemplate/README.md

 Crypto (display Addresses)
 Buy me a coffee link

-link to internal Json file for adding items for sale, and stock: as a static site order process.# shopTemplate
+link to internal Json file for adding items available/stock level: as a static site ordering and payment gateway.
+# shroomies-front